NajeebAl/RecordManager-Final-Project/README.md

 *the record ID, artist, title, quantity and the sale price doesn't load any data.
 #cool features
 * it validates the user inputs
-* pop up messages telling what to do for the user.
+* pop up messages telling what to do for the user..